Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/07-IP addresses/Unicast in networking.md

 	* They can forward packets only onto those networks containing device with the connected MAC addresses.
 * Unicast gradually becomes less efficient as more receivers to see identical data.
 * Unicast refers to a communication mechanism in which data packets are sent from a single source device to a specific destination device.
+* It is the most common form of communication in IP networks and is used for point to point communication between two network hosts.
+* It is happening at layer 2 and layer 3.